optus23/Game-Tutorial---Research-Project/docs/index.md

 This game is very functional, every single level of Super Mario Bros is like this steps, all tech player by experience.

+### 80's 90's Games resources

+That question that im gonna ask is a little bit philosofical.
+Are Super Mario Bros a good tutorial design game due to the few resources?
+I mean, at the beginning of the Game Industry, games like Mega man has to use every single pixel has to show the entire game without a lot of resources because they were limited, so the designers spent a lot of time thinking about how build the level to show player without text...
+Well, surely it will be yes.
+But thanks to this, now we have the games that we have, I think.

 ## Niche, and types of Target